 See the Copyright for Instructors at SFU section of the copyright website for more information about how you can copy and use copyright protected materials in your teaching.
 Please direct any questions about the survey to the Copyright Office at firstname.lastname@example.org.

 This collection of statistics is a recordkeeping exercise which will show us how copyright protected materials are used on campus, and may also help us determine where more education or outreach may be required.
 This is not a compliance monitoring process.
-We will not be contacting or "investigating" anyone based on their responses; in fact the surveys will both be anonymous.
-Instructors will not be selected for either survey more than once per year, and you are welcome to delegate the completion of either survey to a TA or staff member if applicable.
+We will not be contacting or "investigating" anyone based on their responses; the surveys are anonymous.
+Instructors will not be selected for either survey more than once per year.

 A small percentage of instructors using Canvas will be randomly selected each semester, and those instructors will be asked to complete an anonymous web survey (Survey A) based on their practices when selecting and uploading materials to Canvas for their students (see Figure 1 below).
 (Please note that if you use an alternate learning management system or password-protected website, limited only to students in a specific course, to distribute course materials, you should respond to the questions as they relate to that system rather than Canvas.
 This does not apply to a publicly accessible website, however.)

-The survey asks what types of materials the instructor has uploaded (e.g. course documents such as syllabi and lecture notes, readings such as articles and book chapters, images such as photographs and maps, or audiovisual materials such as movie clips and sound recordings), the instructor's awareness of copyright as it relates to course materials, and what copyright provisions have allowed the instructor to copy and distribute third-party materials to students.
+The survey asks what types of materials the instructor has uploaded (e.g. readings such as articles and book chapters, images such as photographs and maps, or audiovisual materials such as movie clips and sound recordings), the instructor's awareness of copyright as it relates to course materials, and what copyright provisions have allowed the instructor to copy and distribute third-party materials to students.

 Figure 1: screenshots of Survey A questions